A cohomology theory of grading-restricted vertex algebras

 is absolutely convergent when $z_{i}\ne z_{j}$, $i\ne j$ $|z_{i}|>|z_{k}|>0$ for $i=1, \dots, m$ and $k=m+1, \dots, m+n$ and the sum can be analytically extended to a rational function in $z_{1}, \dots, z_{m+n}$ with the only possible poles at $z_{i}=z_{j}$ of orders less than or equal to $N(v_{i}, v_{j})$ for $i, j=1, \dots, k$, $i\ne j$,.

 \end{enumerate}} \end{defn}

 \begin{rema} {\rm In the first version of the present paper, we did not assume the existence of the positive integers $N(v_{i}, v_{j})$ for $i, j=1, \dots, k$, $i\ne j$.
-We do get a cohomology theory without such an assumption.
-On the other hand, since the correlation functions for grading-retsricted vertex algebras do have this property, here we add this assumption.
-But we remark that the cohomlogy theory without this assumption might still be important in future studies.
-We might call the cohomology theory without this assumption the {\it cohomology theory without lower bounds on orders of poles}.} \end{rema}
+We did get a cohomology theory without such an assumption.
+On the other hand, since the correlation functions for grading-restricted vertex algebras do have this property, here we add this assumption.
+(In fact, the existence of $N(v_{i}, v_{i+1})$ can be seen immediately from Proposition \ref{n-asso} and the fact that $Y_{V}(v_{i}, z_{i}-z_{i+1})v_{i+1}$ contains only finitely many negative power terms in $z_{i}-z_{i+1}$ (the lower-truncation condition).
+The existence of $N(v_{i}, v_{j})$ then follows from the existence of $N(v_{i}, v_{i+1})$ and Proposition \ref{n-comm}.)
+But we remark that the cohomology theory without this assumption might still be important in the future studies.
+We might call the cohomology theory without this assumption of the paper the {\it cohomology theory without upper bounds on orders of poles}.} \end{rema}

 We shall denote the rational functions in Conditions 1 and 2 of Definition \ref{composable} by

 and